 For full information concerning the details of programmes/subjects/modules available in a particular College, students should refer to the relevant section of the University Calendar.

-They are warned not to register for modules in which the hours of lectures clash as they may not select modules which involve a timetable clash.
-If a student finds that two core modules clash then they should contact their Programme Director or Head of Department.
+Students must not register for modules in which the hours of lectures clash.
+If a student finds that two core modules clash, they should contact their Programme Director or Head of Department.